NASM Study Guide

 - Helps to improve one’s stamina.

-- Helps with the control of chronic diseases such as depression, obesity, back pain, heart disease, arthritis, and diabetes.
+- Helps control chronic diseases such as depression, obesity, back pain, heart disease, arthritis, and diabetes.

 - Helps with pain management.